ElaineNg94/MechaCar_Statistical_Analysis/README.md

 ### Lot 3

 <img width="572" alt="lot_3" src="https://user-images.githubusercontent.com/79742633/123391747-2d0fa780-d551-11eb-95b6-a6b512ecbb9c.png">

+**_Briefly summarize your interpretation and findings for the t-test results.
+Include screenshots of the t-test to support your summary._**

+Lot 1:

+Lot 2:

+Lot 3:

 ## Study Design: MechaCar vs Competition
 **_What metric or metrics are you going to test?_**